osamuaoki/cg56/readme.md

 plastic bars and glue to make a similar case.

-MCU board is placed in the gap of key switches at the center so everything was flat and easy tro construct.
+MCU board is placed in the gap of key switches at the center so everything was flat and easy to construct.

 Since powerful ARM board blackpill with similar form factor was available, I decided to use it.